 To exclude data for a replicate group, click the circle/slash

 icon for a row in the group.
-You get to choose whether all analytes for the sample group are excluded, or just the row you picked initially.
+Select the replicate group using the checkbox, then choose whether all analytes for the sample group are excluded, or just the row you picked initially.

 - Click the circle/slash icon on the second row:

-- In the Exclude Replicate Group from Analysis popup:
+- In the Exclude Well or Replicate Group from Analysis popup: